photoprism/photoprism-docs/docs/known-issues.md

 Upgrading from the last stable version should work without any problems.
 However, if you have already created additional accounts with the previously offered unofficial multi-user support, you will notice that only the main admin account is migrated automatically.
 Run `photoprism users legacy` [in a terminal](getting-started/docker-compose.md#command-line-interface) to display the legacy accounts so you can migrate them manually if needed.

-Please note that the current release does not yet include support for user roles other than *Admin*, as we need to specify, create and test each new role before we can release it.
-Once this is done, we will also provide additional user management documentation.

 ## Face Recognition

 ### Legacy Hardware ###